amphp/parallel/docs/workers.md

     /**
      * @param string $key
      * @param mixed $value Using null for the value deletes the key.
      * @param int $ttl Number of seconds until data is automatically deleted.
-Use 0 for unlimited TTL.
+Use null for unlimited TTL.
      */
     public function set(string $key, $value, int $ttl = null);